 So far, there is no such drug in humans.
 But the National Institute of Aging’s Interventions Testing Program, the gold standard for gerontology experiments in mice, has found six compounds to date that extend life and prevent age-related diseases in mice and at least 95 interventions overall (genetic mutations, drugs, dietary changes, or other medical treatments) have been reported to extend life in mice.
 In shorter-lived animals, such as nematodes, where large drug screens are cost-effective, life-extending drugs are abundant; one screen detected 115 drugs that extended life significantly in worms.

-Perhaps the most exciting recent development in biogerontology was the discovery that drugs can selectively kill senescent cells (those which have stopped dividing and which secrete inflammation-causing, disease-promoting signals.)
+Perhaps the most exciting recent development in biogerontology was the discovery that drugs can selectively kill senescent cells (those which have stopped dividing and which secrete inflammation-causing, disease-promoting signals), a treatment known as “senolytic therapy.”
 Just as chemotherapy selectively kills cancer cells, senolytic therapy can selectively kill senescent cells, which in aged mice results in rapid reversals of frailty, bone damage, and even hair loss.

 One issue that makes animal studies of anti-aging interventions dubious in their applicability to humans is that “conventional” laboratory conditions for mice are unhealthy, thus making it appear easier than it is to improve mouse health.
 The most reliable, frequently replicated anti-aging finding—that reduction in caloric intake can modestly extend life and prevent the symptoms of aging in many animals—disappears when it’s tested on wild mice or on mice kept at comfortably warm temperatures.
 How many apparent anti-aging interventions are actually artifacts of poor living conditions for lab animals?
 To avoid clinical failures in humans, we’d have to invest in higher-quality animal studies.